 In 2009, the Mexican government made changes to the “General Health Law” to allow for the possession of drugs for personal use (amounts vary depending on the drug).
 Possession beyond the nominated amounts is considered small scale trafficking.

-Note: If you choose to use illicit drugs and something happens to your belongings, personal safety or impacts any part of your trip, you will not be covered under travel insurance.
+Note: If you choose to use illicit drugs and something happens to your belongings, personal safety or impacts any part of your trip, you will not be covered by your travel insurance.

 If you need to take prescription drugs while in Mexico, you must carry the necessary paperwork (doctor’s letter, prescriptions) to avoid falling foul of the law.
 Some drugs which would be considered legal in your home country, may not be in Mexico.
 To find out more, check out our Mexico travel health article.